top of page

 The walkway from the MRT and Waterpoint to the library is sheltered.
 So no worries, even if it's raining!

-The Punggol Regional Library's opening hours is different from the other libraries.
-It is opened daily from 12pm till 9pm (at the time of writing) and closed on public holidays.
+The Punggol Regional Library is open daily from 10am till 9pm and closed on public holidays.

 There's a cool cafe called Artease Cafe located on the second floor of the library.
 You can access the cafe from within the library.
 You can dine in or takeaway but food and drinks can't be taken into the library.
 You'd need to exit from another entrance of the cafe to go out of the library if you are taking away food.